QuaCaTeam/quaca/docs/tutorials/mainfile.md

 };
 ```
 You have now created an object of the type PermittivityDrude called `permittivity` with the appropriate parameters.
+This object can be used to calculate stuff (like the numerical value of the permittivity) and can be put into other objects as we will now do.
-Let us proceed by defining the reflection coefficient and put the permittivity inside.
+Define the reflection coefficient and put the permittivity inside it by adding to our code
 ```cpp
 // define reflection coefficients ReflectionCoefficientsLocBulk refl_coefficients(&permittivity);
 ```
+We hereby defined reflection coefficients and told them to use the permittivity from above.
 Let us proceed by defining our Green's tensor and put the reflection coefficient class inside it.
 ```cpp
 // parameters for green's tensor